justincasher/justincasher.github.io/machine learning/Catan_RL/Catan_RL.md

 &emsp; AdamW is a modified version of Adam with weight-decay.
 I. Loshchilov and F. Hutter observed in (**CITE**) that, unlike for SGD, $ L^2 $-regularization and weight-decay are not equivalent for Adam.
 Hence, they introduced a version of Adam which uses decoupled weight decay. (**ADD DETAILS**)

 &emsp; For these reasons, I utilized AdamW when training my model.
-I set the initial learning rate to 5e-5, then I decreased by a multiple of 5 each time the model stopped learning.
+I set the initial learning rate to 5e-5, then I decreased it by a multiple of 5 each time the model stopped learning.
 The rest of the AdamW learning parameters, $ \beta_1, \beta_2, \epsilon $, etc., I left to be the default values as given in (**CITE** check epsilon).

 ## 5. Results